Best Savings Accounts for Kids in 2024

 The savings accounts were identified by comparing rates and account types from the most recent America’s Best Rates survey.
 This survey looks at a cross-section of U.S. banks that includes nearly three-quarters of all money in U.S. deposit accounts.

-To take stock of all types of banking choices, this cross-section of banks includes both online and branch-based accounts, as well as large, medium-sized, and small institutions.
+This cross-section of banks includes both online and branch-based accounts, as well as large, medium-sized, and small institutions, to provide a comprehensive picture of banking choices.

 What We Compared: Child-Friendly Savings Account Features